-Understanding Your UK Payslip.
-Your payslip tells you how much you’ve been paid but do you actually understand every line on it?
+Your payslip tells you how much you’ve been paid — but do you actually understand every line on it?
 For many employees, deductions like National Insurance, pension contributions, and student loan repayments appear as numbers without much explanation.
-This guide breaks down every component of a UK payslip in plain English, so you know exactly where your money goes each month.
+This guide breaks down every component of a UK payslip in plain English.

 What Every UK Payslip Must Include